mossblaser/place-and-route-interchange-format/README.md

   routes terminate on a particular link.
 * `same_chip`: Make sure a set of vertices are always placed on the same chip together.
+* `share_resources`: If any of a set of vertices are placed on the same chip, they may be allocated exactly overlapping resources.
+When placed on different chips however, they behave as usual.
+All vertices under this constraint must have identical resource requirements.
 * `disjoint_routes`: Ensure selected groups of edges' routes never intersect eachother.